Things To Do

-The medieval fortress of Bolton Castle built in 1336 is visible from the lounge window less than 1/2 a mile away and the world famous Aysgarth Falls are 3 miles walk across the fields or 5 minutes by car.
+The medieval fortress of Bolton Castle built in 1336 is less than 1/2 a mile away and the world famous Aysgarth Falls are 3 miles walk across the fields or 5 minutes by car.

 For train enthusiasts The Wensleydale Railway runs from Redmire to Leyburn and on to Northallerton West.
 The Forbidden Corner folly garden is an excellent day out on your way to Middleham - the Newmarket of the north, The Black Sheep Brewery and Theakston’s Brewery at Masham, and The National Trust’s Fountains Abbey.

 Other local attractions include the Wensleydale Creamery at Hawes - the home of true Yorkshire Wensleydale Cheese, the White Scar Caves at Ingleton passing The Three Peaks and Ribblehead Viaduct on the way.
 You can then go to the delightful town of Kirkby Lonsdale and return via the pretty Dales village of Dent.